-50. Defendants have entered into contractual relationships that require and specify the use and practice of the Mobile Imaging Instrumentalities by mobile device users and/or banking customers in the United States, as covered by one or more claims of the '872 patent.

-51. Defendants additionally provide advertising and marketing of the infringing use of devices that include Mobile Imaging Instrumentalities, creating distribution channels for devices that include Mobile Imaging Instrumentalities within and into the United States, adapting devices that include Mobile Imaging Instrumentalities to conform with United States laws and regulations, and providing instructions and technical support for the installation, use, operation, and maintenance of devices that include Mobile Imaging Instrumentalities in the United States.

-52. On information and belief, since at least the date of notice, Mitek has actively induced infringement of the '872 patent, under 35 U.S.C. § 271 (b), attributable to Wells Fargo, who performs the infringing methods executed by and through the Mobile Imaging Instrumentalities that fall within the scope of one or more claims of the '872 patent, literally or under the doctrine of equivalents, without authority, within and/or into the United States, including the District of Delaware, and thereby infringe the '872 patent.
-Wells Fargo's alleged acts of direct infringement of the '872 patent is subject to the direction and control of Mitek, for example, by offering, selling, instructing, developing, and/or providing the Mobile Imaging Instrumentalities that allow Wells Fargo to offer websites, software and downloadable applications, especially designed for mobile devices, including iOS and Android mobile devices, and other mobile devices platforms, which allow mobile device users and/or banking customers to easily capture and upload digital images containing information associated with the images to
+- 50. Defendants have entered into contractual relationships that require and specify the use and practice of the Mobile Imaging Instrumentalities by mobile device users and/or banking customers in the United States, as covered by one or more claims of the '872 patent. - 51.
+Defendants additionally provide advertising and marketing of the infringing use of devices that include Mobile Imaging Instrumentalities, creating distribution channels for devices that include Mobile Imaging Instrumentalities within and into the United States, adapting devices that include Mobile Imaging Instrumentalities to conform with United States laws and regulations, and providing instructions and technical support for the installation, use, operation, and maintenance of devices that include Mobile Imaging Instrumentalities in the United States. - 52.
+On information and belief, since at least the date of notice, Mitek has actively induced infringement of the '872 patent, under 35 U.S.C. § 271 (b), attributable to Bank of America, who performs the infringing methods executed by and through the Mobile Imaging Instrumentalities that fall within the scope of one or more claims of the '872 patent, literally or under the doctrine of equivalents, without authority, within and/or into the United States, including the District of Delaware, and thereby infringe the '872 patent.
+Bank of America's alleged acts of direct infringement of the '872 patent is subject to the direction and control of Mitek, for example, by offering, selling, instructing, developing, and/or providing the Mobile Imaging Instrumentalities that allow Bank of America to offer websites, software and downloadable applications, especially designed for mobile devices, including iOS and Android mobile devices, and other mobile devices platforms, which allow mobile device users and/or banking customers to easily capture and upload digital images containing information associated with the images to Defendants' servers.
+Defendants have entered into contractual relationships that require and specify the use and practice of the Mobile Imaging Instrumentalities by one or more entities in the United States, as covered by one or more claims of the '872 patent.